ismet55555/Logging-For-MATLAB/README.md

 ## :blue_book: Reference Docummentation
 ## Log Levels
 The following are the only available log levels for the logger.
 Each integer cooresponds to a log level.
+You can display all log levels and see the default log level using the `.get_logger_levels()` method.

 TODO... table